 My father taught me the value of simplicity.
 He didn’t need to update an item if it was still working.
 He didn’t need to purchase something to impress others.
-He just cared that the object fulfilled it’s function well.
-Dad was suspicious of people who attacked a problem with complicated solution.
-He told me that complexity typically demonstrated that people were using the wrong paradigm.
-He would often say that if you couldn’t explain something on a napkin or two then you most likely didn’t really understand an issue fully.
+Dad was suspicious of people who attacked problems with complicated solutions.
+Complex solutions typically demonstrated that people were using the wrong paradigm.
+He would often say that if you couldn’t explain something on a napkin or two then you most likely didn’t really understand an issue.

 I see the same thing in the spiritual realm.
 The heart of the Christian gospel is so simple, that we resist it, we are ashamed of it, or we want it to be more complicated so we can proudly master it.
 I see this in myself, but I strive to hang onto the core, simple truths.
 Years ago, one of my teachers was at seminary.
 He was proud and excited to be taking several advanced courses.
 He shared his schedule with friend also attending the seminary.
 His friend shared his schedule which included a remedial course on the doctrine of grace.
 My teacher was surprised and asked why his friend wasn’t taking the more advanced course.
 His friend’s response humbled him “Because I can’t think of anything I would rather spend my time considering.
 God’s grace is so tremendous.
 I could spend hours reflecting on it.”
 We need to major in the important things.